Monthly Clubs Banner

 1. Bring 3 quarts of salted water to boil in a stock pot.

-2. Open spaghetti package and add noodles to boiling water (don’t break them!)
+2. Open pasta package and add noodles to boiling water (don’t break them!)

 3. Cook/boil for 10-12 minutes or when the noodles are to your liking.

-4. Before draining the pot of spaghetti, reserve a cup of pasta water in a measuring cup or similar vessel.
+4. Before draining the pot of pasta, reserve a cup of pasta water in a measuring cup or similar vessel.
 You can add pasta water to your sauce to change its consistency.

 5. While the pasta is cooking, empty the contents of the tomato sauce jar into a small pot and simmer over low heat.
 If it starts to boil, turn off the heat.